 What will the weather be like?

 California camps are at higher elevations and during all seasons.
-For this reason, we encourage you to go to NOAA's National Weather for up to date localized weather.
-During the summer season, days are generally mild to warm with cool nights.
+For this reason, we encourage you to visit NOAA’s National Weather for up to date localized weather.
+During the summer, days are generally mild to warm with cool nights.

-Oregon camp, expect wet but moderate temperatures during the fall and winter months.
+Oregon camp, expect wet but moderate temperatures during the late fall and winter months.

 Texas in March around Austin is generally mild and warm with sunny days and cooler nighttime temperatures.